nathanrufus/Virtual-Agro-Advisor/README.md

 └── README.md            # This file
 ```

-> Note: Jac currently does not support importing `.cl.jac` files from nested subdirectories, so most frontend components live directly inside `app.cl/` and are imported with `cl import from .ComponentName { ComponentName }`.
+> Jac currently does not support importing `.cl.jac` files from nested subdirectories, so most frontend components live directly inside `app.cl/` and are imported with `cl import from "./Component.cl.jac" { Component }`.

 ---

 ## 4. Backend architecture

+### 4.1 Per‑user graphs

+Jac’s auth model gives each authenticated user their own “root” object and underlying graph.
+That means:

+- `Memory`, `Session`, `AdviceCache`, `WeatherSnapshot`, `MarketSnapshot`, and `AuditLog` nodes are **per user**.
+- When user A logs in, their advisor history and cache are completely separate from user B’s.
+- Logging out and logging in as a different user effectively switches to a different graph.

+The walkers described below all run **within the logged‑in user’s graph**.

-### 4.1 Graph schema
+### 4.2 Graph schema

 **Nodes**